 The faceoff comes as Jeff Bezos-led Amazon is battling tighter foreign investment rules and antitrust cases in India, which is one of its key growth markets where it has committed huge investments.

 While India is still a small contributor to Amazon’s total sales right now, it’s set to become an important growth driver for Amazon, according to Bezos.
-He reckons that India has the potential to account for as much as 20% of Amazon’s global growth over the next five years.
+He reckons India has the potential to account for as much as 20% of Amazon’s global growth over the next five years.

 To chase that target, Bezos has already committed $6.5bn of investments, including a $1 billion pledge in January to help small businesses in the country.